Skip to main content

 Why both?

-• Rules catch known, obvious fraud patterns instantly
+• Rules catch known, obvious fraud instantly.

-• ML catches emerging patterns and subtle signals
+• ML catches emerging patterns and subtle signals.

-• ML reduces rule maintenance burden
+• ML cuts down your rule maintenance load.

 Cold Start Strategy